CaptainFeri/CaptainFeri/README.md

 ### 🧑‍💻 About Me

-- 🔭 I’m currently working on **building awesome open-source projects**
+- 🔭 I'm currently working on **building awesome open-source projects**
-- 🌱 I’m currently learning **advanced GitHub Actions and 3D visualizations**
+- 🌱 I'm currently learning **advanced GitHub Actions and 3D visualizations**
-- 👯 I’m looking to collaborate on **web development and automation tools**
+- 👯 I'm looking to collaborate on **web development and automation tools**
 - 💬 Ask me about **JavaScript, Python, and DevOps**
 - 📫 How to reach me: **feri@example.com** _(replace with your actual email)_
 - ⚡ Fun fact: **I automate my profile updates!**